enjoyfrozen/vtk/README.md

 Introduction
 ============

-VTK is an open-source software system for image processing, 3D graphics, volume rendering and visualization.
-VTK includes many advanced algorithms (e.g., surface reconstruction, implicit modeling, decimation) and rendering techniques (e.g., hardware-accelerated volume rendering, LOD control).

-VTK is used by academicians for teaching and research; by government research institutions such as Los Alamos National Lab in the US or CINECA in Italy; and by many commercial firms who use VTK to build or extend products.
+The Visualization Toolkit (VTK) is a robust and open-source software system that provides advanced features in 3D computer graphics, image processing, modeling, volume rendering, and scientific visualization.
+It offers threaded and distributed-memory parallel processing for scalability and better performance.

+VTK is a cross-platform library that can run on many operating systems, including Windows, macOS, Linux, and even the web and mobile devices.

 The origin of VTK is with the textbook "The Visualization Toolkit, an Object-Oriented Approach to 3D Graphics" originally published by